daved-lacite/quuppaCordova/README.md

 # quuppaCordova
+UNDER CONSTRUCTION

-A cordova plugin for receiving location of BLE devices UNDER CONSTRUCTION
+A cordova plugin for receiving location of BLE devices with Quuppa technology